Natasha Asghar: Senedd

 She was elected to the Senedd at the 2021 Senedd election to represent South Wales East.
 She became the first female ethnic minority candidate to be elected as an MS. Shortly after she was appointed Shadow Minister for Transport.
 As Shadow Transport Minister, she supported the creation of an All Wales Travel Card similar to the Oyster card in London.
-She also led the Welsh Conservative's approach to criticising the reduction of 30 mph speed limit zones to 20 miles per hour.
+She also led the Welsh Conservative's approach to criticising the reduction of 30 miles per hour speed limit zones to 20 mph.

 In May 2024, the Senedd Standards Commissioner announced she was being investigated over her description of the Welsh Government's new 20 mph default limit policy as "blanket".
 In September 2024, the Commissioner reported that this was a breach of the Senedd's code of conduct.
 Asghar stated she would "make absolutely no apology" for her description of the policy.
 On 25 September, Asghar was formally reprimanded by the Senedd authorities for calling Wales' 20 mph speed limit a "blanket" policy on social media, while signing off a report advising her party to refrain from using the term.
 In October 2024, she posted images of herself attending a protest against the 20 mph policy on the steps of the Senedd, which involved heavy use of blankets, and allegedly strangled an effigy of Lee Waters, the Minister behind the policy.
 When asked if this was a protest against her censure, she said "I'm hoping now we're in winter, blankets will be a regular feature at these important gatherings."

 After Andrew RT Davies resigned as Leader of the Welsh Conservatives and was replaced by Darren Millar, Asghar was reshuffled to the role of Shadow Cabinet Secretary for Education.
 Her portfolio was expanded to include responsibility for children and young people in July 2025.

-In the 2026 Senedd election, she will be a candidate in the Casnewydd Islwyn constituency.
+In the 2026 Senedd election, Asghar was elected as the sixth and final candidate on the list in the Casnewydd Islwyn constituency, with the Welsh Conservatives receiving 11% of the vote.

-Background
+Recognition

 In May 2021, Asghar was highlighted as one of British Vogue's "5 Forces For Change".
 She was named as one of the BBC's 100 Women in December 2021.

+In 2024 Asghar was awarded the Devolved Politician of the Year Award at the House of Commons for her work in relation to the 20 mph campaign in Wales and in 2025 she was awarded the Iron Lady Award in the House of Lords for her contribution in politics.